 Since 2000, the Medicaid program has undergone changes at the federal and state levels.
-In several instances, revenue is decreasing due to a wide variety of federal and state changes.
-At the federal level, the Center for Medicare and Medicaid Services (CMS) proposed two rules that were to eliminate case management and transportation billing.
-Congressional action has placed a moratorium on the implementation of these regulations until April 2009.
-At the state level, the billing notes have been decreased by approximately 50% for services.
-MSDE and the Department of Health and Mental Hygiene unilaterally decreased the rates after the Office of the Inspector General's audit of the State of Maryland in 2005.
+In several instances, revenue has decreased due to a wide variety of federal and state changes.
+At the state level, the billing rates have been decreased by approximately 50% for services.
+MSDE and the Department of Health and Mental Hygiene (DHMH) unilaterally decreased the billing rates in 2006 after the Office of the Inspector General's audit of the State of Maryland.